 - In 2014, the City was awarded $25,000 to conduct the first phase of the comprehensive street tree inventory.
 Through this process, over 6,000 trees and potential planting sites were identified.

-- In 2017, the City was awarded $50,000 to conduct the second and final phase of the comprehensive street tree inventory and to update the urban forest management plan.
+- In 2017, the City was awarded $50,000 to conduct the second and final phase of the comprehensive street tree inventory and to repalace the urban forest management plan.
 The results of the inventory can be viewed here on our TreeKeeper website.
-The inventory is scheduled to be concluded by the fall of 2018.
+Additionally, the 2018 Tree Management Plan draft is complete.